-Bircher muesli for me is one of the best ways to start the day, can be made in advance and uses simple ingredients that can be found anywhere.
-It is a great mix of slow and quick release carbs, fat, protein and also very tasty.
+Bircher muesli for me is one of the best ways to start the day, it can be made in advance and uses simple ingredients that can be found anywhere.
+It is a great mix of slow and quick release carbs, fat and protein which is also very tasty.

 After a lot of testing, I have found that bircher is easy to digest and sits really well in the stomach when cycling, plus it tends to leave me feeling less bloated than porridge, for example.
 So all in, it's the perfect cycling power food!